Usage Reporting for DaaS providers with Login AM

 Windows event logs

-As soon as you have updated Login AM to version # the data gathering will begin.
+As soon as you have updated to Login AM 2017 the data gathering will begin.
 On each endpoint a data gathering tool will be executed every hour to gather usage data on the platform.
 We are using the Windows event logs to gather this data.
 This has two specific benefits.

 - We can run outside of the user logon process.
 This means that there will be no negative impact on the user experience.